 Although there’s no such thing as the Spanish Riviera, travel websites usually use the term when they talk about Spain’s magnificent beaches, and the Iberian country is blessed with plenty of them.
 So, if there would be a Spanish Riviera, this would probably include most of the country’s seashores, as Spain is almost entirely surrounded by beautiful coasts kissed by the Mediterranean and the Southern Atlantic.
-Our favorite one to spend an afternoon was Calella de Palafrugell.
+Our favorite day trip from Barcelona was an afternoon in Calella de Palafrugell.

 Need to find something?
 Use the Table of Contents

 - A Glorious afternoon in Calella de Palafrugell